 “One of our ships has disappeared,” the admiral noted.
 “Do you have any knowledge of its whereabouts?”

 The general was bewildered.
 “I am sorry, Admiral, but the manner in which you manage your fleet is none of my concern.”

 “Perhaps…but how you manage it is a different matter entirely.”

 “What do you mean?” the general asked in confusion, unaware of what the admiral was leading up to.

-“Satellites located one of our explorer vessels on the surface of your planet.
+“Satellites located one of our science vessels on the surface of your planet.
 It seems to have crashed into a remote sector of the Khandermian continent.”

 “Then that ship belonged to you?” the general said in surprise.

 “It did indeed.
 So you are aware of this.”